base/base/docs/specs/protocol/holocene/exec-engine.md

 ### Execution

-During execution, the EIP-1559 parameters used to calculate the next block base fee should come from the `PayloadAttributesV3` type rather than the previous protocol constants, if it is non-null.
+During execution, the EIP-1559 parameters used to calculate the next block base fee should come from the parent header's `nonce` field rather than the previous protocol constants, if it is non-zero.

-- If, before Holocene activation, `eip1559Parameters` is non-zero, the attributes are to be considered invalid by the engine.
+- If, before Holocene activation, `eip1559Parameters` in the `PayloadAttributesV3` is non-null, the attributes are to be considered invalid by the engine.
-- After Holocene activation:
+- At and after Holocene activation:
+  - if `eip1559Parameters` in the `PayloadAttributesV3` is null, the attributes are to be considered invalid by the engine.
-  - if `eip1559Params` is zero, the [canyon base fee parameter constants](../exec-engine.md#1559-parameters) are used.
+  - if `parent_header.nonce` is zero, the [canyon base fee parameter constants](../exec-engine.md#1559-parameters) are used for the block's base fee parameters.
-  - if `eip1559Params` are non-null, the values from the attributes are used.
+  - if `parent_header.nonce` is non-zero, the EIP-1559 parameters encoded within the parent header's `nonce` field are used for the block's base fee parameters.

 ### Rationale